 JN074013 | Anti-Vibrio cholerae ctxB/Cholera Toxin Subunit B Nanobody (A9) |

-JN989013 | Anti-P.gingivalis PorM Nanobody (Nb01) |
+JN989013 | Anti-P. gingivalis PorM Nanobody (Nb01) |

-JN847013 | Anti-P.gingivalis fimA/Fimbrilin Antibody (123-123-10) |
+JN847013 | Anti-P. gingivalis fimA/Fimbrillin Antibody (123-123-10) (Antibody) |

 JN080013 | Anti-Vibrio cholerae higB-2 Nanobody (SAA0850) |